The EASY Schedule That Saved My Sleep: How To Make Life With A Baby E.A.S.Y

 The good news is, it doesn't matter how you feed your baby.
 It only matters when.
-Bottle feeding, breastfeeding or both, this routine works!
+Bottle feeding, breastfeeding or both, this easy routine works!
 During my baby's first year he was breastfed only, which transitioned into breast and bottle (of breast milk) when I went back to work, and then very slowly evolved to bottle feeding only for a short time after his first birthday.
 So, I can vouch for the E.A.S.Y schedule in every stage of feeding.

 The basic concept is to not let your baby fall asleep nursing or on the bottle.
 Because of this, I recommend waiting to implement this strategy after the first 6 weeks of nursing on demand while your baby adjusts to life outside of the womb.

 It all starts first thing in the morning when you baby wakes up.
 Feed your baby at your designated (but flexible) wake-up time each day and you have officially started the cycle.
 Then, after every nap, feed your baby when they wake up.

 Believe it or not, your baby actually does need more than to eat, poop and sleep.
 I know, I just blew your mind.
 Even on an easy schedule, there is more than just sleep that you need to focus on.
 Your baby does need awake time and activities that suite their age.
 For a very young baby, awake time might just be watching a mobile or listening to you sing during a diaper change.
 An older baby might need activities like learning how to crawl or stand.